 Installing a doorbell camera adds child security by allowing you to answer the door remotely.
 Parents often instruct children not to answer the door while home alone.
 However, things can get tricky if your children expect company or if they plan to get picked up for an after-school event.
 A doorbell camera that calls you when someone rings the doorbell solves this issue.
 Now you can have a face-to-face conversation with any visitor to your home.

 Furthermore, your doorbell camera also functions as a regular Alarm.com camera.
 By capturing motion-based video clips, your doorbell camera provides security even without activation by a guest at your home.
 This can help catch package thieves or potential burglars snooping around the house.
 A few months ago, we wrote about How to Spot (and Stop) Burglars in Disguise.
 In that post, we pointed out that many burglars knock on doors and ring on doorbells before attempting a break-in.
 Doing so and finding a doorbell camera can thwart would-be thieves who now realize that they are on camera.
 The ability to monitor such an important area of your home so closely adds a tremendous amount of child safety and home security.

 Putting it All Together to Add Child Security to Your Home

 We hope that this post has given you some ideas on how to add child security to your home.
-Protecting children drives many families’ decisions to install security in the first place.
+Having children at home drives many families’ decisions to install security in the first place.
 Therefore, taking advantage of technological advances that add to this security only makes sense.
 If you have any questions about any material in this post, or about security in general, we encourage you to contact us.
 Perhaps you have a security system and wish to add these Alarm.com features.
 Or maybe you are in the market for an alarm system and want to make sure you understand all of your options.
 Regardless, we will provide a free home site survey to evaluate your security needs.
 Together we can create a plan that provides as much security for you and your family as possible.